Pork Rib Roast with Orange Blossom, Serrano, Bourbon Glaze

 6. Rest & Serve

-• Remove roast and tent with foil for 15 minutes.
+Remove roast and tent loosely with foil.

 Notes